a1473838623/Joplin-Typora-images-paste/README.md

 - Use joplin web clipper to upload images to Joplin as resources.
 - Use Typora upload-image-custom-command(see "https://support.typora.io/Upload-Image/") to run custom-command(could be a python script) and pass the typora-image-local-path and the current-markdown-file-path.

-## Problem
-- Typora upload-images-custom-command works when links print as lines in shell.
-It pass N number of images path to the command args and receive last N number of output as the link to replace.
-- But Typora will think "resouces/resources_id.png" as a illegal URL and it will warn you by showing the path.
-Of course we can handly copy the path and replace it, we can also replace the content using Python script by writing the markdown file directly(Typora command support pass ${filepath} to the shell, which is the current markdown file path).
-- To avoid Typora's waring, we pass the joplin-web-clipper-link firstly to Typora, this process is smooth and no problem will show.
-The next step is to replace the web-lipper-link with the joplin resources link using Python to write markdown file directly.
-- The only problem makes this solution unperfect is that writing file behavior may cause a conflict between Typora and Python, I tried use file_lock, but failed.
-- So although I try to fix the confict in writing file, and add retry function to retry the replacement for at most 10 times, it may aslo cause replacement fail.
-- Here is the notice: please watch the URL replacement happening before your next input.
-And you can avoid this confict by copying the resource_id from the joplin_web_clipper_url and change the image link to the format "resouces/resources_id.png" since joplin_web_clipper_url contains the resources_id already.

 ## Steps
 Here is the step.
 1. Click "edit outside" in joplin.
 Make sure that you have set typora as default markdown editor.